jazzband/django-rest-knox/README.rst

-*Dear contributors: kindly open pull requests targeting develop, not the master branch.*
+*Dear contributors, kindly open pull requests targeting the develop branch, not the master branch.
+You work is very appreciated, thank you! =)*

 django-rest-knox
 ================